niehusst/the-dump/_posts/2022-12-18-The-passion-of-Hikaru-no-Go.md

 thinking of creating a website to play Go on (we'll see if I get to that...).

 It's amazing how far you can go with just passion and a goal (and maybe a rival/friend).

+EDIT: I finished building that website after only \*checks watch\* 2.5 years!
+[Here's a post about it.](https://niehusstaab.com/the-dump/2025/06/08/Project-files-Website-for-playing-Go.html)